 • School tuition

-• ABA services provided directly by the beneficiary’s responsible adult
+• ABA evaluation or intervention services provided directly by the beneficiaries’ responsible adult

-• Durable Medical Equipment (DME) whose safety and efficacy have not been established
+• Durable Medical Equipment (DME) whose safety and efficacy has not been established

 • Services when the beneficiary is sleeping